Spironolactone for Hair Loss: All You Need to Know

 spironolactone chemecal formula and woman with hair loss

 Androgenetic alopecia or patterned alopecia is a widespread and frustrating form of hair loss that is usually multifactorial.
-Apart from genetic factors, hormones play a crucial role too.
-And even though there are FDA-approved options for the treatment of hair loss, they have shown limited success in women, and various side effects further restrict their use.
+Apart from genetic factors, hormones play a crucial role.
+Even though there are FDA-approved options for the treatment of hair loss, they have shown limited success in women.
+Various side effects further restrict their use.

 That’s why off-label treatments like spironolactone have generated dermatologists’ interest as a solution to hair loss woes in women.